adriangb/xpresso/docs/tutorial/files.md

 ## As bytes

-Xpresso can read the entire file into memory if you'd like:
+XPresso can read the entire file into memory if you'd like:

 ```python
 --8<-- "docs_src/tutorial/file_as_bytes.py"